New Zealand Certificate in Study and Employment Pathways

 • Description: This course equips tauira with the skills to self-manage, navigate, and lead their educational journey while building personal and professional integrity.
 Tauira will engage with diverse sources, apply digital tools, analyse professional and cultural standards, create a personalised study and career plan, and develop interview skills for employment or tertiary education pathways.

-CEP403 Hauora Māori
+CEP403 Hauora Māori (15 credits)

 Course Type: Core